IU1IPB/Ariadne/README.md

 At startup or as service : **realTimeAprsGet**

 1. That’s all.
-Please consider that the programs write a log file in the same folder (ariadne.log), that records all events but that grows quickly : please consider to periodically archive manually or via logrotate; an utility program (archivingGatewayHistory.py) can be periodically used in order to reduce js8call database size and to archive js8call contact logs.
+Please consider that the programs write a log file in the same folder (ariadne.log), that records all events but that grows quickly: please consider to periodically archive manually or via logrotate; an utility program (archivingGatewayHistory.py) can be periodically used in order to reduce js8call database size and to archive js8call contact logs.

+**CREDITS**

+Of course JS8CALL does all the job : credits to KN4CRD JORDAN T SHERER, the author of JS8CALL, really a step ahead in ham radio digital communications, that allows reliable exchanges with a few Watts of power and poor antennas all over the world.

+Totally useless to say what FT8 protocol has meant and will have in the future in the field of HAM radio communication and of ionospheric propagation study : *chapeau* to Joseph Hooton Taylor Jr. and it’s group.